Rails-on-HPC/subway/README.md

 The generated html docs are living in ``subway/docs/_build/html``.

-Or the online doc is hosted at:
+Or just check the online doc hosted in [readthedocs](https://subway.readthedocs.io/).

 ## Tests